arthurpratt/Urban-agriculture-and-small-farm-water-use/README.md

 # Figures
 I used these files to calculate the time series water balances for the different fields in our manuscript, as well as the various figures in Section 3.3 Summary Observations.

-# Time Series Irrigation Water Balance Example
+# Time Series Water Balance Example
 This excel file is a template for calculating a time series irrigation water balance.
 It requires the user to be familiar with spreadsheets, water balances, and to input weather data.

 # Matlab Uniformity Example